-- Article 7 Notwithstanding the provisions of the preceding Article, a person who falls under any of the following items is not eligible to obtain the certification under Article 5: - (i) an adult ward or a person under curatorship; - (ii) a minor who does not have legal capacity equivalent to a major in connection with the services of private dispute resolution; - (iii) a person who was declared bankrupt and has yet to have his rights restored; - (iv) a person who was sentenced to imprisonment without work or a severer punishment and 5 years have not yet elapsed from the date of the completion of execution of the sentence or the date when the sentence becomes no more executable; - (v) a person who was sentenced to a fine for violating the provisions of this Act
+- Article 7 Notwithstanding the provisions of the preceding Article, a person who falls under any of the following items is not eligible to obtain the certification under Article 5: - (i) a person prescribed by Order of the Ministry of Justice as a person who is unable to properly perform private dispute resolution services due to a mental or physical disorder; - (ii) a minor who does not have legal capacity equivalent to a major in connection with the services of private dispute resolution; - (iii) a person subject to an order commencing bankruptcy proceeding that has not been released from bankruptcy restrictions;

-- or the Attorney Act (Act No. 205 of 1949) and 5 years have not yet elapsed from the date of having paid the fine or having ceased to be liable to pay the fine; - (vi) a person whose certification was rescinded in accordance with Article 23, paragraph (1) or (2) but (5) years have not yet elapsed from the date of rescission; - (vii) in cases where certification of a certified dispute resolution business operator that is a juridical person (or an organization that is not juridical person and for which a representative or administrator is appointed; the same applies hereinafter in item (ix); Article 8, paragraph (2), item (i); Article 13, paragraph (1), item (iii); and Article 17, paragraph (3)) was rescinded in accordance with Article 23, paragraph (1) or (2), and the person was the officer of a certified dispute resolution business (or the representative or manager appointed for an organization that is not juridical person and for which a representative or an administrator is appointed; the same applies hereinafter in item (ix)) at a date within 60 days before the date of the rescission and 5 years have not yet elapsed since the date of rescission; - (viii) a person who is an organized crime group member prescribed in Article 2, item (vi) of the Act to Prevent of Unjust Acts by Organized Crime Group Members (Act No. 77 of 1991) or a person for whom 5 years have not yet elapsed from the date the person ceased to be an organized crime group member (hereinafter collectively referred to as "organized crime group member"); - (ix) a juridical person that has as an officer or as an employee provided for by a Cabinet Order a person who falls under any of the preceding items; - (x) an individual who has as an employee provided for by a Cabinet Order a person who falls under any of items (i) through (viii); - (xi) a person who is likely to have a member of an organized crime group engage in the services of private dispute resolution or act as an assistant for the services; - (xii) a person whose business activities are controlled by a member of an organized crime group.
+- (iv) a person who was sentenced to imprisonment or a severer punishment and 5 years have not yet elapsed from the date of the completion of execution of the sentence or the date when the sentence becomes no more executable; - (v) a person who was sentenced to a fine for violating the provisions of this Act or the Attorney Act (Act No. 205 of 1949) and 5 years have not yet elapsed from the date of having paid the fine or having ceased to be liable to pay the fine; - (vi) a person whose certification was rescinded in accordance with Article 23, paragraph (1) or (2) but (5) years have not yet elapsed from the date of rescission; - (vii) in cases where certification of a certified dispute resolution business operator that is a juridical person (or an organization that is not juridical person and for which a representative or administrator is appointed; the same applies hereinafter in item (ix); Article 8, paragraph (2), item (i); Article 13, paragraph (1), item (iii) and paragraph (2), item (i); and Article 17, paragraph (3)) was rescinded in accordance with Article 23, paragraph (1) or (2), and the person was the officer of the certified dispute resolution business operator (or the representative or manager appointed for an organization that is not juridical person and for which a representative or an administrator is appointed; the same applies hereinafter in item (ix) and Article 13, paragraph (2), item (i)) at a date within 60 days before the date of the rescission and 5 years have not yet elapsed since the date of rescission; - (viii) a person who is an organized crime group member prescribed in Article 2, item (vi) of the Act to Prevent of Unjust Acts by Organized Crime Group Members (Act No. 77 of 1991) or a person for whom 5 years have not yet elapsed from the date the person ceased to be an organized crime group member (hereinafter collectively referred to as "organized crime group member"); - (ix) a juridical person that has as an officer or as an employee provided for by a Cabinet Order a person who falls under any of the preceding items; - (x) an individual who has as an employee provided for by a Cabinet Order a person who falls under any of items (i) through (viii); - (xi) a person who is likely to have a member of an organized crime group engage in the services of private dispute resolution or act as an assistant for the services; or - (xii) a person whose business activities are controlled by a member of an organized crime group.